-Often, the distinction isn’t very clear.
+Often, the distinction isisn’tery clear.
 However, the difficulty in diagnosing mental health issues can also come from a self-diagnosis or self-denial.

-Many with mental health and addiction issues will often fail to see that they are struggling or sugar-coat the harsh realities they are living in.
+Many with mental health and addiction issues will often fail to see that they are struggling or sugar-coat the harsh realities they live in.

 If you are struggling with addiction and mental illness, call us on 0808 1150 446 to get the support you need.

-So, if you need help recovering from mental health and addiction, call us today on 0808 1150 446.
+So, if you need heHelpecovering from mental health and addiction, call us today on 0808 1150 446.

 What if I am suffering from dual-diagnosis?

-If your mental health issues have caused an addiction, then you will need to be treated for both.
+If your mental health issues have caused an addiction, you need to be treated for both.

 The most effective form of treatment, in this case, is to go to a residential rehab facility.

-Here, you will be treated for your substance use disorder and your mental health problems will be addressed to as part of a fully integrated recovery plan.
+Here, you will be treated for your substance use disorder, and your mental health problems will be addressed as part of a fully integrated recovery plan.

-Before any treatment begins, you will need to detox in the secure rehab facility.
+Before any treatment begins, you will need to detox in a secure rehab facility.

 This will ensure that you are sober and stable to receive further therapy for your Substance Use Disorder (SUD) and mental health problems.

-A very common and proven form of therapy for dual diagnosis is CBT, which stands for Cognitive Behavioural Therapy.
+A widespread and proven therapy for dual diagnosis is CBT, which stands for Cognitive Behavioural Therapy.